TTY NONI finally ties the knot - Nigeria Today

 TTY NONI finally ties the knot

-The CEO of Funky4entertainment has resolved the social media’s curiosity as he invited hundreds of celebrities and showbiz gurus in the Nigerian entertainment Industry.

-Winning Jah’s famous song Mr Cock was repeatedly played as the anthem of the beautiful day.

-The post TTY NONI finally ties the knot appeared first on Vanguard News.
+The post TTY NONI finally ties the knot appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG